 When you are running a network for a company, delivery speed is vitally important.
 Not only do you need to make sure that you have good response times, but you need to ensure that the speed of the network is adequate on every single path that your users’ communications will take.
 That is a lot of work and testing every path manually will take up all of your time.
 You need to get a testing tool to ensure that latency does not impair your network’s performance.

-- 1 What is latency
+- 1 What is network latency?

 - 2 Measuring latency